larjfut/Receipt-Extractor/README.md

 Redirect URIs for the Azure AD app must include both your deployed origin (e.g. Vercel) and `http://localhost` for local development.
 Authentication uses the Authorization Code flow with PKCE via MSAL; no implicit grant is required.
 The frontend reads `VITE_MSAL_CLIENT_ID`, `VITE_MSAL_TENANT_ID` and `VITE_MSAL_REDIRECT_URI` to configure the MSAL client.

+MSAL relies on a hidden iframe to complete sign-in.
+If the app is embedded in an iframe, avoid sandboxing or drop the combination of `allow-scripts` and `allow-same-origin` so the iframe can communicate with the parent.
+Serving the app at the top level is recommended.

 ## Running in production

 For production builds run `npm run build` in the `frontend` directory to generate a static build in `frontend/dist`.
 You can then serve this folder through your preferred HTTP server (Nginx, Express, etc.).
 The backend can be deployed to any Node‑capable environment; just remember to set the environment variables described above.